 As we’ve already mentioned above, installing your soap dispenser will require drilling holes into your countertop.
 If you already have holes from a previous soap dispenser, you’ll need to buy a new one that matches them.

-How much can you afford to spend on a soap dispenser?
-They range from $10 plastic to $100 mirror chrome, so count your funds before you start shopping.
-Don't forget to calculate things like delivery, installation and long-term maintenance as well.
+Have you thought of how much money you are willing and able to spend on a soap dispenser?
+They range from a very low price plastic to a reasonable price mirror chrome, so count your funds before you start shopping.
+Don’t forget to calculate things like delivery, installation and long-term maintenance as well.

 How Do You Install a Kitchen Soap Dispenser?